How Starvation Affects Mental Health: What Happens to Your Brain During an Eating Disorder

 You Are Not “Broken”—Your Brain Is Responding to Starvation

-If you’ve been feeling anxious, depressed, or overwhelmed during an eating disorder, it’s not because something is wrong with you.
+If you have been feeling anxious, depressed, irritable, numb, or overwhelmed during an eating disorder, it is not because something is wrong with you.

-It’s because your brain is trying to survive.
+It may be because your brain and body are trying to survive.

-And with the right support, it can heal.
+And with the right support, healing is possible.

 Take the First Step Toward Healing

-Recovery is possible—and it starts with understanding what’s really happening.
+Recovery is possible, and it starts with understanding what is really happening.

 FAQ: Starvation and Mental Health